 Creating valuable content checklist: As you work through all of your content ideas, keep these key considerations in mind to ensure that you will be providing value to your audience.

-Title evaluation scorecard: The importance of a great title for your content efforts shouldn’t be underestimated.
-This checklist walks you through the essentials for creating relevant, engaging headlines that will draw readers in.
+Headline tips and tools: The importance of a great title for your content efforts shouldn’t be underestimated.
+This guide walks you through the essentials for creating relevant, engaging headlines that will draw readers in.

 Publication and promotion

 Content publication checklist: Once you’re ready to share your content with the world, be sure to review these key steps that will help you prepare your publication for optimal reach, engagement, and ROI.

 Content distribution template: Even after you’ve published, your job is not done.
 You need to market your content, and this template will walk you through the need-to-know basics.